aanikinhotee/guardtime-container/README.md

 To add new data file and sign it, you should use method
 ````
-addFileAndSign(HashAlgorithm fileHashingAlgorithm, InputStream is, String filename)
+addFileAndSign(HashAlgorithm fileHashingAlgorithm, InputStream inputStream, String filename)
 ````

 First parameter _fileHashingAlgorithm_ define which hashing algorithm should be used.
-Second parameter _is_ is an input stream of new file.
+Second parameter _inputStream_ is an input stream of new file.
 And one more parameter _filename_ define what filename should be assigned to data file in container.

 ### Adding multiple files